 If you have not created a budget for a category or if you have multiple budgets for the one category, the Budget Period option will not be available.

-Bill versus non-bill categories on the Trends page
+Bill and scheduled income versus non-bill categories on the Trends page

 The difference between bill and non-bill categories:

-There are two main types of categories in PocketSmith - bill categories and non-bill categories.
+There are two main types of categories in PocketSmith - bill categories (and scheduled income categories) and non-bill categories.
 The main difference between the two is how budgets for each category type are treated and displayed on the Budget page and the Trends page.
-You can choose whether a category is a bill or non-bill category when editing the category.
+You can choose whether a category is a bill or scheduled income category, or a non-bill category when editing the category.

 Non-bill category repeating budgets